 The Ombudsman has powers to work jointly with other ombudsmen where appropriate.

-The PSOW is appointed by Her Majesty the Queen following a nomination from Senedd Cymru.
+The PSOW is appointed by His Majesty the King following a nomination from Senedd Cymru.
 The PSOW is appointed for seven years and can only be removed from office if he or she becomes incapable of performing his or her duties for medical reasons, or on grounds of misbehaviour.
 The PSOW cannot be removed on grounds of misbehaviour unless at least two-thirds of Members of Senedd Cymru have voted in favour of removal.
-Her Majesty can appoint an acting Ombudsman if the office becomes vacant for any reason.
+His Majesty can appoint an acting Ombudsman if the office becomes vacant for any reason.